SFTP Connections

 Password Password Enter the password associated to the User.

-SHH private key SHH private key Enter the full contents of the private key file.
+SSH private key SSH private key Enter the full contents of the private key file.

 SSH private key passphrase For added security, enter the key passphrase if the matching key requires one.